tuscanicz/BeSimpleSoap/README.md

 # BeSimpleSoap

 Build SOAP and WSDL based web services.
-This fork from 2017 is a refactored version that fixes a lot of errors and provides better APi, more robust, stable and modern codebase.
+This fork is a refactored version that fixes a lot of errors and provides better API, robust, stable and modern codebase.
 See [How to use](#how-to-use) that will help you to understand the magic.

 # Components